HL7/davinci-dtr/input/pagecontent/specification.md

 * [DTR Adaptive Questionnaire](StructureDefinition-dtr-sdc-questionnaire-adapt.html) - the logic around what questions should be displayed and what answers are available is managed within software maintained by the payer.
 The only CQL needed in the Questionnaire is that needed to support populating question answers.
 The form filling process interacts with the payer continuously during the process of filling out the QuestionnaireResponse.
 This interactivity means that it is possible for a payer to provide a Service Coverage Determination along with the QuestionnaireResponse.

 Implementers should review the [advanced rendering]({{site.data.fhir.ver.hl7_fhir_uv_sdc}}/rendering.html), [advanced behavior]({{site.data.fhir.ver.hl7_fhir_uv_sdc}}/behavior.html), [population]({{site.data.fhir.ver.hl7_fhir_uv_sdc}}/populate.html) and [adaptive forms]({{site.data.fhir.ver.hl7_fhir_uv_sdc}}/adaptive.html) portions of the SDC implementation guide, focusing on the elements and extensions included in the DTR profiles.
 Implementers should also be familiar with the documentation about the [Questionnaire](http://hl7.org/fhir/R4/questionnaire.html) and [QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html) resources from the core FHIR specification.
 Conformance with DTR requires conformance with the relevant portions of the SDC implementation guide".

+All DTR applications **SHALL** support rendering according to the extensions supported in the DTR Questionnaire profile as well as executing all CQL found within Questionnaire extensions.
+Payers **SHALL** craft their Questionnaires such that they include CQL that attempts to pre-populate QuestionnaireResponse answers where such population can be accomplished using discrete data returned by EHR FHIR APIs that are required as part of current regulation (including simple calculations there-on - e.g., age from birthdate).
+Translation between standard codes **SHOULD** be supported where possible.
+CQL and FHIR Questionnaires **SHALL** be required even when DTR is implemented within a DTR Native App as opposed to a DTR SMART App.

 #### Structured Data Capture
 Payers may have requirements on how questions are presented to users.
 To allow for this, payers **MAY** supply Questionnaire resources that conform to the [Advanced Rendering Questionnaire Profile]({{site.data.fhir.ver.hl7_fhir_uv_sdc}}/rendering.html) as defined in Structured Data Capture.